sahanakowshik/Legends_of_valor/README.md

 ***Classes***
 1. Main: The main class that calls startGame of LegendsGame class.
 2. RPGGame: An abstract class that stores common attributes to all role-playing games.
-3. LegendsGame: Implements main logic for the "Legends: Monsters and Heroes" game.
+3. ValorGame: Implements main logic for the "Legends of Valor" game.
 Contains methods to start the game, create monsters, and fight.
 4. Player: An abstract class stores attributes and functions common to all players.
-5. LegendsPlayer: Class to create players.
+5. ValorPlayer: Class to create players.
 6. Heroes: An abstract class that stores common attributes and functions to all heroes.
 7. Warrior: Class to create an instance of a warrior.
 8. Sorcerer: Class to create an instance of a sorcerer.